 The 2013 Hyundai Accent GLS is also pegged as a recommended small car by Consumer Reports.

 In its writeup, the consumer watchdog says of the $16,050 sedan, "The redesigned Accent now scores near the top of our subcompact Ratings in both sedan and hatchback versions.
 There's nothing fancy about this car but it hits the mark well for basic, sensible transportation.
 It's economical to buy and run -- we got 31 mpg with the GLS sedan with an automatic and 32 mpg for the stick-shift SE hatchback.

 "The 138-hp four-cylinder engine provides adequate power and handling is responsive, somewhat more so in the sportier SE model.
 The well-constructed cabin offers plenty of room upfront.
 As is normal for this class, the ride is jittery and the rear seats are somewhat cramped.
 The cabin is fairly noisy, but not offensively so," the report concluded.

 Hyundai Accent Technically a Compact

-All Accents ride on a 101.2 inch wheelbase, 2.8-inches longer than the previous generation.
+All Accents ride on a 101.2-inch wheelbase, 2.8-inches longer than the previous generation.
 The Accent 4-door’s overall length has increased by 3.5 inches to 172 inches.
-Total length of the new five-door version is 162 inches.
+The total length of the new five-door version is 162 inches.
 As a result, Accent enjoys superior interior volume and passenger space.
 While the car’s exterior dimensions are consistent with those of traditional subcompacts, Accent is classified by the EPA as a compact sedan thanks to its interior volume.